alexandreJavaDeveloper/CompanyX/README.md

 After downloading the project on your local machine, now is time to execute the tests.
 Via command line, keep in the root program (where is the pom.xml file) for next executing.

-For downloading all dependencies, building the project and to demonstrate the API with tests:
+For downloading all dependencies and building the project:
 ```
 mvn clean package
 ```
 NOTE: will have a lot of logs in the tests as expected.

-Test Coverage more than 90%.
+Test Coverage > 90%.

 ## License